Blog

 © 2018, Patricia Lovett MBE

 As part of the Polonsky project for the British Library and the Bibliotèque Nationale I was asked to show how mediæval manuscripts were made to create a series of short informative films.
-To show the process of completing a miniature we ...
+To show the process of completing a miniature ...
 Read more

 The Church of Saints Michael and Gaetano, Florence